The Way We Were (song): Cover versions

 Several renditions of "The Way We Were" have been released since its initial distribution in 1973.
 American singer Andy Williams recorded a cover of the track for his 1974 and thirty-second studio album of the same name.
 AllMusic's William Ruhlmann was divided on Williams' interpretation and claimed that fans of Streisand's version would not be interested in this one.
 However, Mike Parker from the Daily Express considered his version and the album as a whole as a classic.
 American actress and singer Doris Day performed the song in a CBS special, Doris Day Today, in 1975.
 Bing Crosby recorded the song for his album Feels Good, Feels Right in 1976.
 He also sang it at his London Palladium concerts that year and in 1977.
-Dorothy Squires included it for her 1978 LP called "Rain Rain Go Away" which was produced by Norman Newell.
+Dorothy Squires included it for her 1978 LP Rain Rain Go Away which was produced by Norman Newell.
 In 2008, the singer-songwriter Beyoncé, sang a rendition of the song in front of Streisand herself at the 2008 Kennedy Center Honors.
 In 2018, the group Il Divo included the translated version "Toi et Moi" on their album Timeless.
-The song was sung twice on Angel, firstly by Mercedes McNab as Harmony Kendall and later by Andy Hallett as Lorne.
+The song was sung twice on the TV series Angel, firstly by Mercedes McNab as Harmony Kendall in the 2002 season 2 episode "Disharmony" and later in the 2002 season 4 episode "Spin the Bottle" by Andy Hallett as Lorne.

+In 1973, Filipino singer Rico J. Puno covered the song for his album entitled The Way We Were with some alterations of its lyrics which includes a speech at the first part and his Filipino cover version at the last part, retaining the original English lyrics on the middle part.

 In 2014, Streisand re-recorded the track with Lionel Richie for her thirty-fourth studio album, Partners (2014).
 Walter Afanasieff's contributions and added background vocals to the aforementioned edition were acclaimed by Los Angeles Times' Mikael Wood, who described the composition as a "fluttering" one.
-"The Way We Were" has also been selected for inclusion on several of Streisand's compilation albums, including Barbra Streisand's Greatest Hits Vol. 2 (1978), Memories (1981), Just for the Record (1991), The Essential Barbra Streisand (2002), and Barbra: The Ultimate Collection (2010).
+"The Way We Were" has also been selected for inclusion on several of Streisand's compilation albums, including Barbra Streisand's Greatest Hits Vol. 2 (1978), Memories (1981), Just for the Record...
+(1991), The Essential Barbra Streisand (2002), and Barbra: The Ultimate Collection (2010).